mikeb93/PyXG-Sophos-XG-API-Client/README.md

   --help               Show this message and exit.

 Commands:
   get     Get data from API
+  remove  Remove data to API
   set     Set data to API
 ````

 #### Examples